beetbox/beets/docs/reference/config.rst

 A string that replaces the path separator (for example, the forward slash ``/`` on Linux and MacOS, and the backward slash ``\\`` on Windows) when generating filenames with beets.
-This option is related to ::ref:`replace`, but is distict from it for technical reasons.
+This option is related to :ref:`replace`, but is distict from it for technical reasons.

 .. warning::